reverie89/docker-teamspeak/README.md

 # Teamspeak server in a Docker image for x86/x64
 Repo forked from [pozgo's docker-teamspeak](https://github.com/pozgo/docker-teamspeak)

-Instead of using 3.0.13.8, this fork is modified to always use the latest version available from [Teamspeak website](https://www.teamspeak.com/downloads)
+This fork is modified to always use the latest version available from [Teamspeak website](https://www.teamspeak.com/downloads)

-Tested successfully on latest Alpine 3.7, teamspeak 3.1.1 (auto-updated to 3.1.8 on boot)
+Tested successfully on latest Alpine 3.8, teamspeak 3.3.0

+If ts3server.sqlitedb is not found in the mounted volume, the started container will attempt to download and install the latest Teamspeak server version available at https://www.teamspeak.com/downloads

 Docker image can also be pulled on [Docker Hub](https://hub.docker.com/r/reverie89/teamspeak/)